 NAEP tests small samples of students at grades 4, 8, and 12 for the main assessments, and at ages 9, 13, or 17 for the long-term trend assessments.
 These specific three grades and ages represent critical junctures in academic achievement.
 Limiting the assessment to three ages provides valuable data while limiting the testing burden on schools.

 Your child was randomly selected to participate as a representative of students in your state who attend schools with similar characteristics.
 The schools selected to participate in NAEP are representative of the demographic and geographic composition of the state as a whole.
-In a typical state, about 100 schools are selected for grade 4 assessment and 100 schools for grade 8 assessment.

 Your child was selected from a list of all students in his/her grade in the school, including the students with special needs.
 The NAEP staff selects students from this list by using a statistically valid randomization process.
 Neither a student’s class performance nor a school’s standing within the district or state has any bearing upon selection for the assessment.
 Because NAEP does not report scores for individual schools or their students, there should be no internal pressure to select certain students or schools for assessment.